jensarps/IDBWrapper/README.md

 Data Manipulation
 -----------------

-Use the following methods to read and write data:
+Use the following methods to read and write data (all methods in this section return the `IDBTransaction` they open):

 ___